CertusGroup/cerdo/docs/source/tlo_compliance.md

 ## Introduction

 Top-level ontology (TLO) methodologies are applied in artificial intelligence (AI), automated reasoning, data governance, and other topic areas where knowledge needs to be consistently structured with nuanced detail.
-It is difficult to convey meaning to a machine without some for of formalized knowledge data structures.
+It is difficult to convey meaning to a machine without some form of formalized knowledge data structures.
 These data structures must capture explicit, canonical information about the journey from observation to fact for things in the real world.
-As a result, AI and reasoning systems require systems of meta-metaphysics and logic to aid in capture of explicit knowledge and leaps around tacit knowledge.
+As a result, AI and reasoning systems require systems of meta-metaphysics and logic to aid in the capture of explicit knowledge and leaps around tacit knowledge.

 ### Origins